 In Ayurveda, the building blocks of life are comprised of five elements: earth, water, fire, air, and ether.
 The three doshas—Vata, Pitta, and Kapha—are derived from the five elements.
 The doshas, known as mind-body types, express particular patterns of energy—each a blend of physical, emotional, and mental characteristics.

 Different foods, seasons, exercise, and even yoga poses cause specific doshas to either increase or decrease.
 Not sure what your dosha is?
-Take the dosha quiz to find out.
+Take the mind-body quiz to find out.
 Then follow the tips below to customize your yoga practice to best suit your dosha.

 Fast-paced Vinyasas or flow sequences can aggravate Vata, which is prone to anxiety, overexertion, and fatigue.
 To make a Vinyasa more Vata-pacifying, move deliberately and slowly, extending the length of time that you hold each pose.
 Also pay attention to the transitions between poses, performing them with conscious awareness rather than rushing on to the next pose.